dcutting/Song/README.md

 _.startsWith?(_) = No

 "hello".startsWith?("he")
+# Yes
 ```

-As usual, if the values that match pattern variables are floats, the pattern match will throw an error because floats are not equatable.
+If the values that match a repeated variable are floats, Song will throw an error because floats are not equatable.

 ### When